TruCol/Decentralised-Venture-Capital-Protocol/README.md

 This is a decentralised investment protocol for SAAS applications.
-Investors can see what the project lead proposes to do with the investment, along with the proposed multiple ROI (e.g. 20 times the initial investment amount).
+Investors can see what the project lead proposes to do with the investment, along with the proposed multiple ROI (e.g. `20` times the initial investment amount).
-The investor can then evaluate the project and estimate whether the project has a probability of more than `1/20 = 5 [%]` of returning the whole multiple they may receive for their investment.
+The investor can then evaluate the project and estimate whether the project has a high enough probability of (e.g. more than `1/20 = 5 [%]` of) returning the whole multiple they may receive for their investment.

-Three investment tiers are supported, each with different ROI multiples.
-E.g.
+Three investment tiers are supported, each with different ROI multiples, e.g.:

 - Tier 0: 0 to 4 ether, multiple ROI: 10x.
 - Tier 0: 4 to 15 ether, multiple ROI: 5x.
 - Tier 15: 4 to 30 ether, multiple ROI: 2x.

+*Note: Investing 5 Bitcoin with an ROI of 6 can lead to a maximum return of 30 Bitcoin yielding a maximum profit of 25 bitcoin.*

 The idea is that in later stages of investment, the risk becomes lower as more data is available on whether the project will succeed or not, hence a lower ROI